krayin/krayin-docs/docs/2.0/prologue/upgrade-guide.md

    This command will install the necessary dependencies for the latest version of Krayin.

-5. Open the **`.env`** file in your project's root folder.
+5. Open the **`.env`** file in your project's root dictory.
 Provide the database credentials of your old project, which you want to upgrade using Krayin.

 6. Run one of the following commands to cache the new changes: